cilium/cilium/Documentation/gettingstarted/aws.rst

 Validate that derived policy is in place
 ----------------------------------------

-Every time that a new policy with ToGroups rules is added,an equivalent policy (also called "derivative policy"), will be created.
+Every time that a new policy with ToGroups rules is added, an equivalent policy (also called "derivative policy"), will be created.
 This policy will contain the set of CIDRs that correspond to the specification in ToGroups, e.g., the IPs of all instances that are part of a specified security group.
-Also the list of IPs will be updated periodically.
+The list of IPs will be updated periodically.

 .. parsed-literal::